-, consent to

-(Participant's name - PRINTED) participate in data collection and reporting for the purpose of conducting a comprehensive needs assessment of the state of human services for Tempe residents conducted by I&E Consulting, Inc.

-\I&E has been asked to conduct an independent needs assessment for Tempe Community Council, Inc. Therefore, you may talk freely about human services currently offered within the community, knowing that anything you say will be maintained confidentially in a locked cabinet monitored by an I&E consultant.
-Any information you provide that is presented to Tempe Community Council, Inc. personnel in the final comprehensive report will be worded in such a way to protect your anonymity.

-I understand that the purpose of this focus group and survey is to provide Tempe Community Council, Inc. personnel with information to better meet the human services needs of the community.
-I understand that the information I give will be used for analysis only.
-I understand that by providing the information requested below and voluntarily signing, I am agreeing to the conditions, procedures, and release described.
-I understand that I do not have to participate in this survey or focus group and that I have the right to refuse to answer specific questions or to withdraw at any time.
-I further understand that I am consenting to allow the data from the survey, interviews and focus groups to be reported anonymously.

-I authorize I&E to disclose the results to Tempe Community Council, Inc. personnel in the final comprehensive report of Tempe human services in such a way that protects my anonymity.
-The purpose of such disclosure is to assist Tempe Community Council, Inc. personnel in identifying unmet needs and gaps in services within the community and to create priorities and strategies to facilitate excellence in the delivery of human services.

-I understand that I may revoke this consent at any time except to the extent that action has been taken in reliance on it.
-I understand that my participation in data collection and reporting is voluntary, and I have the right to terminate my participation at any time without negative consequences.

-I understand that although there is little risk, if any, associated with my participation in this needs assessment process, steps have been taken to protect my rights and confidentiality.
-I understand that the contact information I provide will not be released to anyone outside of I&E personnel without my written permission.

-If I have any questions about data collection & reporting, I understand that I may contact an I&E representative at: (602) XXX-XXXX.

-Signed:

-(Date)

-(Print Name)

-(Signature)

-Witnessed (MUST BE SIGNED BY A PARENT/GUARDIAN IF UNDER 18 YEARS OF AGE):

-(Date)

-(Print Name of I&E representative)

-(Signature)
+I, , consent to (Participant's name - PRINT n data collection and reporting for the purpose of nan services for Tempe residents conducted by I8 conducting a comprehensive needs assessment of the е Therefore, anything y information you may talk freely about human services cur with informa will be used am agreeing survey or fo ation to better meet the human services needs of the for analysis only.
+I understand that by providing the ground to the conditions, procedures, and release described group and that I have the right to refuse to an erstand that I am consenting to allow the data from is to provide Tempe Community Council, Inc. personne the community.
+I understand that the information I give he information requested below and voluntarily signing ribed.
+I understand that I do not have to participate in sewer specific questions or to withdraw at any time.
+I in the survey, interviews and focus groups to be report e g, I this of Tempe h Tempe Con uman services in such a way that protects my and Council, Inc. personnel in the final comprehensive reponymity.
+The purpose of such disclosure is to assist et needs and gaps in services within the community as delivery of human services. it.
+I understa ot to the extent that action has been taken in reliance of corting is voluntary, and I have the right to terminate m steps have d with my participation in this needs assessment process.
+I understand that the contact information I provide way written permission.
+If I have any (602) XXX-2 derstand that I may contact an I&E representative at: Signed: (Date) (Print Name) (Signature) Witnessed ((MUST BE SIGNED BY A PARENT/GUARDIAN IF UNDER 18 YEARS OF AGE): (Date) (Print Name of I&E representative) (Signature)

+A Human Services Needs Assessment sponsored by Tempe Community Council - November 2017 months after the date of signing if not revoked before then.

 This consent is effective as of the date of signing.
 It may be revoked in writing at any time.
-This consent will expire 4 months after the date of signing if not revoked before then.
+This consent will expire 4